Sperm Extraction with Micro-TESE: How Does It Work?

 What Is a Micro-tese (Microscopic Testicular Sperm Extraction)?

 Micro-TESE, or Microscopic Testicular Sperm Extraction, is a surgical procedure used to retrieve sperm from the testicles of men with non-obstructive azoospermia (NOA).
 This procedure is performed under a microscope, allowing the surgeon to identify and extract small amounts of sperm from the testicular tissue.
-This sperm then is used for assisted reproductive techniques such as in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI) to help a couple conceive.
+The sperm is then used for assisted reproductive techniques such as in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI) to help a couple conceive.

-Micro-TESE is considered to be a more advanced and effective technique for retrieving sperm compared to traditional TESE, as it allows for a more precise and targeted extraction of sperm, increasing the chances of finding viable sperm for use in assisted reproductive technologies such as IVF.
+Micro-TESE surgery is considered to be a more advanced and effective technique for retrieving sperm compared to traditional TESE, as it allows for a more precise and targeted extraction of sperm, increasing the chances of finding viable sperm for use in assisted reproductive technologies such as IVF.

 What Preparations Must Be Done Before Micro-TESE?